Room to Grow. Expansion Ready!

 Hiking and Biking Trails: Folsom is already respected for its biking and hiking trails, and this area will add to them in both quantity and quality.
 They’re planned to be practical as well as recreational.

-Quality Jobs: Up to 8,000 jobs are expected here at buildout with a balance of employment opportunities that includes high-paying jobs at corporate campuses.
+Quality Jobs: 8,000+ jobs are expected here at build-out with a balance of employment opportunities that include high-paying jobs at corporate campuses.

-Schools: By the time the project is complete, Folsom will have a third public high school and middle school and five more elementary schools.
-All schools will be fully funded by state funds, general obligation bonds and developer fees at no cost to existing Folsom residents.
+Schools: At the completion of Folsom Ranch, Folsom will have a third public high school and middle school and five more elementary schools.
+All schools will be fully funded by state funds, general obligation bonds, and developer fees at no cost to existing Folsom residents.